mm1129/concept_based_rare_detector_2025/README.md

 Citations:
 [1] Caesar, Holger, et al. "nuscenes: A multimodal dataset for autonomous driving."
 Proceedings of the IEEE/CVF conference on computer vision and pattern recognition.
 2020.

-Acknowledgement

-I would like to express my sincere gratitude to Mr. Tanaka for his valuable advice and insightful suggestions throughout the course of this research.

 ---